gacop/ACOTSP-MF/README.md

 # ACOTSP-MF
-This github site corresponds to the paper "ACOTSP-MF: A memory-friendly and highly scalable ACOTSP approach" published in Engineering Applications of Artificial Intelligence.
+This github site corresponds to the paper "ACOTSP-MF: A memory-friendly and highly scalable ACOTSP approach" published in Engineering Applications of Artificial Intelligence, by Pablo A. Martínez and José M. García.
+Computer Engineering Department, University of Murcia, 30100 Murcia, Spain. https://doi.org/10.1016/j.engappai.2020.104131

 Abstract:
 Ant Colony Optimization (ACO) is a population-based meta-heuristic inspired by the social behavior of ants.